-Any use of the surface for the purpose of mining on an unpatented claim is only allowed by permit.
-Use of the surface for purposes unrelated to mining is unauthorized and therefore, considered to be in trespass.
+Any use of the surface for the purpose of mining on an unpatented claim is only allowed in accordance with regulations.
+Use of the surface for purposes unrelated to mining is not authorized under these regulations and could be, considered a trespass.
 The unauthorized use of a mining claim can become a very serious problem for the claimant, particularly when a valuable improvement is constructed or placed on an unpatented claim.
 A person stands to lose all his/her investment because of such trespass action.
 In many cases, we have found that unauthorized use began because of the claimant's lack of knowledge of the mining laws.
 Therefore, we are cautioning owners of mining locations to prevent any future difficulties and to encourage the proper use of Public Lands.